martenframework/marten/docs/docs/views-and-http/introduction.md

 ## Using sessions

 Views can interact with a session store, which you can use to store small amounts of data that will be persisted between requests.
-How much data you can persist is this store depends on the session backend being used.
+How much data you can persist in this store depends on the session backend being used.
 The default backend persists session data using an encrypted cookie.
 Cookies have a 4K size limit, which is usually sufficient in order to persist things like a user ID and flash messages.

 The session store is an instance of [`Marten::HTTP::Session::Store::Base`](pathname:///api/Marten/Http/Session/Store/Base.html) and provides a hash-like interface.
 Views can access it through the use of the `#session` method.
 For example: